sardana-org/sardana-followup/20180405/MINUTES.md

 	* ALBA -> slides
 		* Information about the motor being scanned is missing in the synchronization description (sardana-org/sardana#671)
 		* Sardana on Windows
-			* using conda, no PyQt package, manual linking is a possible but it's an ugly solution, Antonio will try this
+			* using conda, no PyQt package, manual linking is a possible but ugly solution, Antonio will try this
 			* entire Tango/PyTango ecosystem could be built for conda
 			* using py2exe, it could not work for project as big as Sardana, SOLARIS will check this
 	* MAX IV